Facilitated by Jovanina Pagano & Scotty Hardwig

 Nine Mountain Retreats Housing (the retreat center next door to Earthdance)

-Nine Mountain shared-room space (5–8 roommates): $40/night on top of the jam commuter rate for a shared room, and $60/night for a private room.
+Nine Mountain shared-room space (5–8 roommates): $40/night on top of the jam commuter rate for a shared room.

 Nine Mountain lodging includes bedding, towels, and hot tub usage.